Closing dyke passages exercise - 25 September

 Storm season

-Storms and high water levels occur most frequently between October and April.
-During this period, we are on standby to monitor dykes quays.
+Storms and high water occur most frequently between October and April.
+During this period, we are on standby to monitor dykes and flood embankments.
 Between the city and the port of Delfzijl lies a dyke that protects the city from seawater.
 The dyke has four passages that allow access from the city to the port and vice versa.
 These passages have large doors: two electric roller doors, one revolving door, and one sliding door.
 We close these doors (the 'coupures') when the water level reaches 3 metres above NAP (Amsterdam Ordnance Datum).
 It does not remain completely dry behind the doors.
 That is not a problem: the leaking water goes into the sewer.

 More information about waterproofing the future: Storms and high water.